kulkarniamit/whatwhyhow/collections/_security/public-key-cryptography.md

 I'll let Andy from protonmail do the rest of talking : [No, PGP is not broken, not even with the Efail vulnerabilities](https://protonmail.com/blog/pgp-vulnerability-efail/)

 ### Public cryptography for signing (digital signatures)
-Just imagine if Eve gets an 'A' on her Network Security course and tries to fool around by sending an email to Bob by spoofing Alice?
+Just imagine if Evil Eve decides to fool around by sending an email to Bob by spoofing Alice?
 All she has to do is use Bob's public key to encrypt a random key.
 Encrypt an email using that random key and send it to Bob as Alice.

-Now, you may be thinking "That's impossible!
+Now, you may be thinking *"That's impossible!
 How can Bob not recognize Alice's email address?
-He already knows Alice's email address is _alice@gmail.com_".
-Okay, what if Eve creates a new email account _therealalice@gmail.com_ and sends out the following email to Bob using above
+He already knows Alice's email address is alice@gmail.com"*.
+Okay, what if Eve creates a new email account _therealalice@gmail.com_ and sends out the following email to Bob using above method:
-method:

 _"Hey Bob!<br/> I lost my previous email account password and I think it may be
     hacked.
 So, please ignore all emails from alice@gmail.com and use my new